mustafainxiteout/flask-mongo/README.md

 ## Features
 This application includes the following features:

--User authentication with Flask-JWT-Extended and hashing password through Restful API -CRUD operations for managing data
+- User authentication with Flask-JWT-Extended and hashing password through Restful API
+- CRUD operations for managing data
--MongoDB integration for data storage
+- MongoDB integration for data storage
--Flask-RESTX for building a RESTful API
+- Flask-RESTX for building a RESTful API
--Email verification for new user registration -Password reset email functionality using Flask-Mail and Mailtrap.io
+- Email verification for new user registration
+- Password reset email functionality using Flask-Mail and Mailtrap.io

 ## File Structure
 The file structure of this application is as follows: